Blog

 We begin with the basics.
 How does random utility translate into social welfare?
 We explore the classic logit model and derive the famous result that the “randomness” of the individual aggregates into the “entropy” of the group (Gibbs-Shannon entropy).
 We introduce the Daly-Zachary-Williams theorem and the concept of the representative consumer along the way.

-The role of entropy in discrete choice models, part 2: beyond logit
+The role of entropy in discrete choice models, part 2: generalized entropy

 Coming Soon